RyanBaig/Text-Utilities/README.md

-# Django Projects
+# Text-Utilities Django Project
-Basically, These are the projects I made using the Django course by [CodeWithHarry](https://youtube.com/@CodeWithHarry).
+Basically, This is the project I made using the Django course by [CodeWithHarry](https://youtube.com/@CodeWithHarry).
-They are made with Django.
+It is made with Django.

 basically, to run/install this, run this:
 ```bash